orkes-io/docs/docs/codelab/helloworld3.md

 ## Running Version 3

-You can now run the workflow version 3 with similar input.
-Since we didn't change the output, you should get the same response.
+We can now run the workflow version 3 with similar input.
+Since we didn't change the output, the response should be the same.

-We'll leave running the workflow to the user to complete (but it is identical to part 2 if you get stuck).
+We'll leave running the workflow to the user to complete (but it is identical to part 2 if any issues arise).

 ## Next Steps